Drosophila connectome: Adult brain

-A high-level connectome, at the level of brain compartments and interconnecting tracts of neurons, exists for the full fly brain.
-A version of this is available online.
+In 2011, a high-level connectome, at the level of brain compartments and interconnecting tracts of neurons, for the full fly brain was published, and is available online.
+New techniques such as digital image processing began to be applied to detailed neural reconstruction.

-Detailed circuit-level connectomes exist for the lamina and a medulla column, both in the visual system of the fruit fly, and the alpha lobe of the mushroom body.
+Reconstructions of larger regions soon followed, including a column of the medulla, also in the visual system of the fruit fly, and the alpha lobe of the mushroom body.